 Frequently Asked Questions

-The Rose Hills Foundation supports qualified tax-exempt charitable organizations for the benefit of Southern California.
+The Rose Hills Foundation supports qualified tax-exempt charitable organizations for the benefit of Southern California with a current emphasis on organizations based in and serving Los Angeles County.

-Preferential attention will be given to organizations exhibiting the following positive factors:
+Preferential attention will be given to organizations based in and serving Los Angeles County that exhibit the following positive factors:

 - A history of achievement, good management, and a stable financial condition